adjtomo/seisflows/docs/instructions_remote.rst

 8. Run FWI checkerboard test in parallel
 -----------------------------------------
 On a laptop or desktop with multiple cores, the work of an inversion can be carried out in parallel.
-To run the FWI checkerboard example in parallel over events (that is, with multiple event simulations running at the same time in exactly the same way), make the following changes to the ``parameters.py`` filed created above:
+To run the FWI checkerboard example in parallel over events (that is, with multiple event simulations running at the same time in exactly the same way), make the following changes to the ``parameters.py`` file created above:

 - to invert all available events instead of just one event, change ``NTASK`` from ``1`` to ``25``
 - change the ``SYSTEM`` entry in ``parameters.py`` from ``serial`` to ``parallel``